 Queer culture in New Orleans

-For decades, New Orleans has been a mecca of queer social activities and festivals and is proudly home to the US' oldest continually operating gay bar (Cafe Lafitte), one of the largest Pride parades in the country, and dozens of LGBTQ+ krewes that are the highlight of the Mardi Gras celebration.
+For decades, New Orleans has been a mecca of queer social activities and festivals and is proudly home to the US' oldest continually operating gay bar (Cafe Lafitte), one of the largest Pride parades in the country and dozens of LGBTQ+ krewes that are the highlight of the Mardi Gras celebration.
 Every year you can expect Pride celebrations throughout the month of June including the NOLA Pride Parade that starts at Elysian Fields and travels through the Marigny to the French Quarter.
-Other events include the annual Fat Monday Luncheon, one of Louisiana's oldest queer events dating back to 1949, held every February and the Southern Decadence, a Labor Day weekend festival that has record-breaking attendance year after year.
+Other events include the annual Fat Monday Luncheon, one of Louisiana's oldest queer events dating back to 1949, held every February, and Southern Decadence, a Labor Day weekend festival that has record-breaking attendance year after year.

 Queer culture in Atlanta

 Atlanta is home to a vibrant queer community and home to the national headquarters of LGBTQ+ South.
-The midtown neighbourhood is the epicentre of LGBTQ+ life in Atlanta (lovingly referring to itself as Atlanta's original gaybourhood) and is bursting with queer nightlife, theatre and arts.
+The midtown neighbourhood is the epicentre of LGBTQ+ life in Atlanta (lovingly referring to itself as Atlanta's original gayborhood) and is bursting with queer nightlife, theatre and arts.
 Atlanta is home to the largest Pride festival in the South, with a week-long extravaganza taking place every October during Queer History Month.

 You can visit Discover Atlanta for more info on queer culture.